-- 3. The compacted earth dike must generally follow the specifications as described in Section 4.3 Earth Dikes.
-The height of the berm covering the top of the pipe slope drain must be twice the diameter of the pipe, the width of the top of the dike must be at least 6 inches greater than the height of the berm, and the side slopes must be 2:1 or flatter. - 4.
-The pipe slope drain (PSD) must have a slope of 3% or steeper. - 5.
-The top of the earth dike over the inlet pipe must be at least twice the pipe diameter measured at the invert of the pipe. - 6.
+- 2. For drainage areas greater than 5 acres, provide supporting storm flow conveyance calculations to demonstrate sufficient capacity. - 3.
+The compacted earth dike must generally follow the specifications as described in Section 4.3 Earth Dikes.
+The height of the berm covering the top of the pipe slope drain must be twice the diameter of the pipe measured at the pipe invert, the width of the top of the dike must be at least 6 inches greater than the height of the berm, and the side slopes must be 2:1 or flatter.

+- 4. The PSD must have a slope of 3% or steeper. - 5.
 Flexible tubing is preferred.
-However, corrugated metal pipe or equivalent PVC pipe can be used. - 7.
+However, corrugated metal pipe or equivalent PVC pipe can be used. - 6.
 All pipe connections must be watertight.

-- 1. Attach a flared end section to the inlet end of pipe with a watertight connection.
-Place geotextile Class E (refer to Appendix A, Table A.1) or better under the inlet of the pipe slope drain and extend out 5 feet from the inlet.
-Key in the geotextile fabric on all sides. - 2.
+- 7. Attach a flared end section to the pipe inlet using a watertight connection.
+Place geotextile Class E (refer to Appendix A, Table A.1) or better under the pipe slope drain inlet and extend out 5 feet from the inlet.
+Key in the geotextile fabric on all sides. - 8.
 Securely anchor the pipe slope drain to the slope.
-Provide spacing for anchors by manufacturer's specification.
-Provide at least 2 anchors, equally spaced along the length of pipe.
-These details should be provided by pipe suppliers. - 3.
-Hand tamp the soil around and under the pipe and end section in 4-inch lifts to the top of the earth dike. - 4.
+Follow manufacturer's specification for anchor spacing.
+Provide at least 2 anchors, equally spaced along the length of pipe. - 9.
+Hand tamp the soil around and under the pipe and end section in 4-inch lifts to the top of the earth dike. - 10.
 Whenever possible, where a PSD drains an unstabilized area, it must outlet into a sediment trap or basin.
-If this is not possible then the slope drain will discharge into a stable conveyance that leads to a sediment trap or basin.
-When discharging into a trap or basin the PSD must discharge at the same elevation as the wet pool elevation.
-The discharge from the PSD must be as far away from the sediment control outlet as possible. - 5.
+If this is not possible then the slope drain must discharge into a stable conveyance that leads to a sediment trap or basin.
+The PSD must discharge at the same elevation as the wet pool elevation of the trap or basin.
+The discharge from the PSD must be as far away from the sediment control outlet as possible. - 11.
 When the drainage area is stabilized, discharge the PSD onto a stabilized area at a nonerosive velocity.
 Employ 4-inch to 7-inch stone underlain with Geotextile Class SE (refer to Appendix A, Table A.1) as necessary.
-See Section 5.1 Rock Outlet Protection. - 6.
-Perform inspection and any required maintenance periodically and after each rain event. - 7.
-The inlet must be kept open at all times.
+See Section 5.1 Rock Outlet Protection. - 12.
+Perform inspection and any required maintenance periodically and after each rain event. - 13.
+Always keep the inlet open.